pinax-network/substreams_firehose/README.md

 ### *Main* configuration file

 This file holds the list of endpoints serving data using either *Firehose*, *Substreams* or both.
-It specifies which *authentication* endpoint to use and adds a few details describing each endpoint as well as some other settings like the requests' cache duration, etc (see comments).
+It specifies which *authentication* endpoint to use and adds a few details describing each endpoint as well as some other settings like the number of retries for failed blocks, etc. (see comments).

 It is available in `.venv/lib/{PYTHON_VERSION}/site-packages/substreams_firehose/config.hjson` in the PyPI install.
 From source, you will want to copy the [`sample.config.hjson`](substreams_firehose/sample.config.hjson) file and rename it.